ubitux/WindowTitleHack/README.md

   menus, etc)
 - Depending on the API used by the target application, UTF-8 and multibytes strings may not work as expected
-- There is no guarantee about thread safety

 [OBS Studio]: https://obsproject.com/